-Embankments should have a maximum grade of 1-in-4 and be suitably landscaped to protect the embankment from erosion.
+Embankments should have a maximum grade of l-in-4 and be suitably landscaped to protect the embankment from erosion.

-Earthworks and disturbance within a designated Tree Protection Zone should be minimised in accordance with Section 3.3 Trees.
+Earthworks and disturbance within a designated Tree Protection Zone should be minimised in accordance with Section 3.3 Existing Trees.